arc53/DocsGPT/README.md

 - Extensions - Chrome extension.

-- Scripts - Script that creates similarity search index and stores for other libraries.
+- Scripts - Script that creates similarity search index and storage for other libraries.

 - Frontend - Frontend uses Vite and React.